 Facebook: 2 Hours

-It’s often said that Facebook posts have a five-hour lifespan.
-Sadly, that’s wishful thinking according to the latest study.
+It’s been said that Facebook posts have a five-hour lifespan.
+Sadly, that’s wishful thinking, according to the latest study.
 Within 30 minutes, your post will land in front of 50 percent of its global reach.
 In less than two hours, 75 percent of the audience will see it.
 In 2.5 hours, it will receive 75 percent of all the impressions it will ever get.

-Because of this, many marketers are moving away from the one-post-per-day mantra and boosting it up to three or four.
+Because of this, many marketers are moving away from the one-post-per-day posting frequency mantra and boosting it up to three or four.
 The Facebook algorithm is at play here too.
-It takes into consideration how much engagement your brand and any given post is getting and displays the post to more people when the platform thinks it’ll get traction.
-So, to keep your Facebook posts performing as long as possible, develop a large audience and only share out things you think will genuinely interest the audience.
+It takes into consideration how much engagement your brand and any given post is getting and displays the Facebook post to more people when the platform thinks it’ll gain traction.
+So, to keep your new posts performing as long as possible, develop a large audience and only share things you think will genuinely interest the audience.

 Instagram: 19 Hours